danielroe/oidc-action/README.md

 > This action is under active development and is only one tool to assist in securing your dependencies.

 ## ✨ Features
-- `pnpm-lock.yaml`, `package-lock.json`, `yarn.lock` (v1 and v2+)
+- supports `pnpm-lock.yaml`, `package-lock.json`, `yarn.lock` (v1 and v2+), `bun.lock`
-- Handles transitives by comparing resolved versions
+- handles transitives by comparing resolved versions
-- Inline GitHub annotations at the lockfile line
+- inline GitHub annotations at the lockfile line
 - JSON output and optional hard‑fail (default: on)
-- Pure TypeScript, Node 24+
+- pure TypeScript, Node 24+

 👉 See it in action: [danielroe/provenance-action-test](https://github.com/danielroe/provenance-action-test)